Vision-Software-LLC/scripts/utils/Documentation.md

 --[[

+FindCharacter            -- Used to search for any object containing a humanoid.
+Returns object with humanoid matching input string.
 LoadUrl                  -- Used to load a script from a url Try                      -- Used for debugging functions.
 Will log according to the state of execution; Successful or failure.
 GetExecutor              -- Returns the current executor.
 15 different possible executors that can be returned, if a executor is not in the list, it will return 'Undetectable'.